Code-Institute-Submissions/ahmedaboujeeb-milestone2/README.md

 ### Bugs

   - Fixed:
+    - Game breaks on mobile devices.
-    - Start button could be clicked again while timer is running, which starts a new timer over the running one.
+    - Start button can be clicked again while timer is running, which starts a new timer over the running one.
-    - The game was functional before without clicking the start button.
+    - The game is functional without clicking the start button.
-    - The game was still finctional after clicking the reset button.
+    - The game is still finctional after clicking the reset button.

   - To be fixed:
     - When the reset button clicked while timer is running, the "TRY AGAIN!" message doesn't disapear.